 - Transparency: Modern employees aren’t content to be a cog in the wheel.
 A culture of transparency helps employees feel involved in the company and fosters trust.

 - Inspiration: Leaders set the tone for the organization.
 Their words, actions, and vision for the company drive employee morale.

-Using the Deloitte employee engagement model, focus on creating a culture where people are excited to work—a place where top leadership, middle management, and company policies all align to support employees.
+Using the Deloitte model for how to improve employee engagement, focus on creating a culture where people are excited to work—a place where top leadership, middle management, and company policies all align to support employees.

 3. The AON Hewitt Model

-Track the relationship between engagement drivers and business outcomes in order to create a more holistic engagement strategy.
+Track the relationship between engagement drivers and business outcomes in order to create more holistic employee engagement strategies.

 The Aon Hewitt model connects the dots between business targets and engagement drivers by adding a middleman: engagement outcomes.
 These are essentially goalposts to help leaders gauge the level of engagement.

 There are three engagement outcomes, summed up in the catchy shorthand of “say, stay, and strive.”
 Each details a characteristic of the engaged employee:

 - An engaged employee says positive things about the organization—be it to their coworkers, network, or customers.

 - The employee also wants to stay with the company.
 They’re not just there for the paycheck—they feel loyal to the organization, connected to the people, and satisfied with the work.